jiyuzh/jiyuzh.github.io/content/researcher/2023-eurosys-gemini.md

 ##### Citation

 Weiwei Jia, Jiyuan Zhang, Jianchen Shan, and Xiaoning Ding.
 "Making Dynamic Page Coalescing Effective on Virtualized Clouds".
-In _Proceedings of the 18th European Conference on Computer Systems (EuroSys)_, 2023.
+In _Proceedings of the 18th European Conference on Computer Systems (EuroSys)_, May 2023.